ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## partial_merge_join_rows_in_right_blocks {#partial_merge_join_rows_in_right_blocks}

-Limits a size of right-hand join data blocks.
+Limits sizes of right-hand join data blocks in partial merge join algorithm for [JOIN](../../sql-reference/statements/select/join.md) queries.

 ClickHouse server:

-- Splits right-hand join data in blocks of the specified size.
+1. Splits right-hand join data into blocks with up to specified number of rows.
-- Indexes each block with minimum and maximum values
+2. Indexes each block with their minimum and maximum values
-- Unloads prepared blocks to disk if possible.
+3. Unloads prepared blocks to disk if possible.

 Possible values:

 - Any positive integer.
-- 0 — Limitation is turned off.
+Recommended range of values: [1000, 100000].

 Default value: 65536.